htotoo/ESP32-Portapack/README.md

   - Some kind of LoRa support, needs to determinde function (based on availeable FW space, and computing power).
 Not soon!

 ### Standalone apps
-If you connect this module to H4 via I2c, the module sends the following apps:
+If you connect this module to H4 via I2c, the module will supply additional apps for H4.
+Check the list in the [Wiki](https://github.com/htotoo/ESP32-Portapack/wiki/I2C-apps-for-H4)
-- Utilities / SatTrack.
-With this, you can select one satellite, and check it's Elevation / Azimuth.
-For this, ESP needs internet connection, to sync the time, and download the latest TLE data.

-More coming.
-Suggest in Issues if you get any ides.
+Suggest in Issues if you get any ideas.

 ### Screenshots: